-- Messages infected with a virus are not delivered; the mail program receives an instructions to delete this message; the server receives a notification that the message had been received (this action is called deletion of the message). - Messages with suspicious objects are moved to the guarantine folder as separate files; the mail program receives a notification about this (this action is called moving the message). - Messages that were not scanned and safe messages are passed on. - All deleted or moved messages are also deleted from the POP3 or IMAP4 server.
+- Messages infected with a virus are not delivered; the mail program receives an instruction to delete this message; the server receives a notification that the message had been received (this action is called deletion of the message). - Messages with suspicious objects are moved to the guarantine folder as separate files; the mail program receives a notification about this (this action is called moving the message). - Messages that were not scanned and safe messages are passed - All deleted or moved messages remain on the POP3 or IMAP4 server.